 My sister was in Salma, Alabama marching …that's the type background we were raised in.
 And the 60's was a fascinating time.
 Berkeley was right across the street, I grew up quite literally across the street…and we were aware that there were big things happening, in the states."

-Sheikh Hamza traces his roots to various European sources.
-His family has a rich American history, some of his ancestors reaching North America in the 1700's.
-His lineage links back to Scottish, Greek, and Northern European blood.
-Sheikh Hamza says about his Father’s lineage:
+Shaykh Hamza traces his roots to various European sources.
+His family has a rich American history, some of his ancestors reaching North America in the 1700's and being involved in early American history.

 "My great, great grandfather, Michael O'Hanson, fled the impending potato famine of Ireland and arrived in America in the early 1840s with his bride, Bridget.
 They headed for Philadelphia…a mecca for Irish-Catholic immigrants then.

 They didn't get a warm welcome to America, and instead found themselves smack in the middle of the Nativist anti-Irish-Catholic riots of 1844, which left scores of people dead and two beautiful Catholic churches destroyed.
 The riots were prompted by false rumors that the Irish-Catholics wanted the Bible removed from public schools to ensure Protestant doctrine would not be taught to their children.